kazurayam/FindElementsByXPath-getWebElementsAsList/README.md

 4. The two lists roughly corresponds; but these are not 100% correspondent.
 I mean:
   + The size of **the found elements** is not necessarily equal to the size of **the expected data**.
 Making one-to-one correspondence between entries of each lists may results remainders.
   + These lists may be sorted differently.
 Either of these may be unsorted at all.
 5. I want to iterate over **the expected data** to find out if each text is displayed in the target page.
-Therefore ***I want to perform nested iteration over the found elements*** in order to perform text matching.
+Therefore ***I want to perform nested iteration over the found elements*** for each text in **the expected data**.

-I think that this problem is frequently asked in the in the Katalon forum.
+I think that this problem is a frequently-asked-question in the in the Katalon forum.
 - https://forum.katalon.com/discussion/6967/get-text-of-multiple-div-elements
 - https://forum.katalon.com/discussion/7520/the-xpath-for-the-url-is-correct-but-not-visible-if-added-via-addproperty

 ## Blocking shortage of Katalon Studio

 Now I want to perform, in my test case, an iteration over **the found elements**.
-However, Katalon Studio does not provide a built-in keyword which returns a list of web elements out of the target Web page.
-This is the very problem I found.
+However, Katalon Studio does not provide any built-in keyword which returns a list of web elements out of the target Web page.

 ## Solution proposed